SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 - A critical ingestion path must stay isolated

-I choose boring protocols because boring protocols fail in obvious ways and have tools with decades of development to monitor and debug them.
+Boring protocols fail in obvious ways and have tools with decades of development to monitor and debug them.

 I am not against cloud.
 I am against cloud complexity theater that teams adopt before they have a real need.